Take Me Home Tour (Cher): Background

 The Press of Atlantic City called the show "the biggest cabaret act ever seen on any stage".
 The tour spawned two television specials: Standing Room Only: Cher in Concert (1981) and Cher...
 A Celebration at Caesars (1983), with the latter earning her a CableACE Award for Best Actress in a Variety Program.
 A concert from Monte Carlo was also taped and aired as the premiere episode of The Monte Carlo Show in September 1980.

 Cher described the show as "a bit Sonny & Cher-ish", blending cabaret, disco and rock and roll.
 With twelve costume changes, she never wore any outfit for more than eight minutes.
 Inspired by her television shows Cher, Cher...
 Special and Cher... and Other Fantasies, the concert featured three backing singers, six dancers and elaborate props, including a mechanical bull named El Toro and a giant high-heeled shoe.
+In 1980, one of Cher's midnight shows at Caesars Palace was fined $180 by Nevada state officials for exceeding the legal sound limit of 115 decibels.

 The concert also included three drag performers impersonating Bette Midler, Cher and Diana Ross.
 During Cher's costume changes, Kenny Sacha (as Midler) performed "In the Mood", and J.C.
 Gaynor (as Ross) performed "I'm Coming Out".
 Audiences were often unaware they were impersonators until the end of the show, when Cher introduced them out of drag.
 She recalled, "We got Diana and Bette to record their voices in the intro but I didn't think it would fool them.
 I was never afraid to take risks like that."
 After their performances, Cher regularly joined them for a rendition of "Friends".
 Russell Elliott opened the show as Cher.
 Maclean's journalist Elio Iannacci recognized Cher as "one of the first to bring drag to the masses".

-In 1980, one of Cher's midnight shows at Caesars Palace drew headlines when state officials issued a $180 fine for exceeding the legal sound limit of 115 decibels.

-During 1980, Cher balanced her solo performances with her role as the lead vocalist of the rock band Black Rose, managing both commitments until the band parted ways after releasing their self-titled album.
+During the tour, Cher also released two solo studio albums: Prisoner (1979), her second on Casablanca Records, and I Paralyze (1982), her sole release on Columbia Records.
+Neither charted on the Billboard 200, and both failed to produce a top-40 single.
+In 1980, Cher balanced her solo performances with her role as lead vocalist of the rock band Black Rose, co-founded with guitarist Les Dudek, continuing both commitments until the band parted ways after releasing their self-titled album.
+During this period she also released two collaborations: "Bad Love" (her last solo recording for Casablanca), co-written and recorded with Giorgio Moroder for the soundtrack to Foxes (1980); and "Dead Ringer for Love" (1981), a duet with Meat Loaf that reached number five on the UK Singles Chart—her first UK chart entry since "Dark Lady" (1974).